 - HE1) State the approvals that are being applied for from the AUC.
 Describe the power plant including the number of generating units and their make, model and the nominal capability of each generating unit in MW, and the hydro development, including technical and engineering details. - HE2) Provide a list of existing approvals for facilities directly affected by this project, if any. - HE3) Provide details of the ownership structure, including the names of all companies having an ownership interest in the project and their ownership share, and if applicable, the name of the project operator.
-Confirm that the applicant is a qualified owner. - HE4) For a municipality or a subsidiary of a municipality to hold an interest in a generating unit, provide documentation confirming compliance with Section 95 of the Electric Utilities Act. - HE5) Describe the location of the project: - Provide the legal description of the proposed hydro development (legal subdivision [LSD], section, township, range, meridian and/or plan, block, lot, municipal address for urban parcels) and connection point, if applicable. - Provide a Keyhole Markup Language (.kml/.kmz) file that contains the geographic data of each of the major components, including substation location and project boundary of the proposed hydro development.
-This file should reflect the information shown on the drawings and maps submitted to address information requirement HE6.
+Confirm that the applicant is a qualified owner. - HE4) For a municipality or a subsidiary of a municipality to hold an interest in a generating unit, provide documentation confirming compliance with Section 95 of the Electric Utilities Act. - HE5) Describe the location of the project: - Provide the legal description of the proposed hydro development (legal subdivision [LSD], section, township, range, meridian and/or plan, block, lot, municipal address for urban parcels) and connection point, if applicable. - Provide a Keyhole Markup Language (.kml/.kmz) file that reflects the information shown on the drawings and maps submitted to address information requirement HE6.
+The file should contains the geospatial graphic data (geometry, location and attributes) of each of the major components, including substation location and project boundary of the proposed hydro development.
+This file should reflect the information shown on the drawings and maps submitted to address information requirement HE6 See the glossary definition for .kml/.kmz files for detailed specifications.

-- HE6) Provide the following drawings and maps with units of measure/scale and the direction of north specified: - i.
-A legible plant site drawing showing all major equipment components of the proposed hydro development and the site boundary. - ii.
-Legible maps showing: - The proposed hydro development site boundary. - Land ownership of surrounding lands, including any residences and dwellings within the notification radius described in Appendix A1 - Participant involvement program guidelines, Table A1-1: Electric facility application notification and consultation requirements. - Neighbouring municipalities, First Nation reserves, Metis Settlements, including nearby roads, water bodies and other landmarks that may help identify the general location of the project area.
+- HE6) Provide the following drawings and maps with units of measure/scale and the direction of north specified: - A legible plant site drawing showing all major equipment components of the proposed hydro development and the site project boundary. - ii.
+Legible maps showing: - The proposed hydro development site project boundary. - Land ownership of surrounding lands, including any residences and dwellings within the notification and consultation radius described in Appendix A1 - Participant involvement program guidelines, Table A1-1: Electric facility application notification and consultation requirements. - Neighbouring municipalities, First Nation reserves, Metis Settlements, including nearby roads, water bodies and other landmarks that may help identify the general location of the project area.
 This map may be at a larger scale than the detailed maps provided in response to other information requirements. - Important environmental features and sensitive areas in the local study area. - Any additional energy-related facilities within the project area. - The major land use and resource features (e.g., vegetation, topography, water bodies, existing land use, existing rights-of-way).
 This information should also be provided in air photo mosaics. - HE7) Provide the requested approval date from the Commission, the expected construction start date, the expected in-service date of the project and the requested construction completion date to be used in the project approval.
-Provide the rationale for these dates.
+Provide the rationale for these dates. - HE8) Describe any public benefits that will be generated by the proposed project.

-HE8) If a connection order is not concurrently being applied for, provide the expected date when the connection order application will be submitted.
+HE8) HE9 HE8 If a connection order is not concurrently being applied for, provide the expected date when the connection order application will be submitted.

-- HE9) Provide the asset identification code assigned by the independent system operator (ISO) and the ISO Project ID number related to your system access service request, if available. - HE10) If the proposed hydro development is to be connected to the transmission system, provide a map with one or more conceptual layouts showing possible routes and general land locations for facilities that would be used to interconnect the proposed hydro development to the Alberta Interconnected Electric System.
+- HE9)HE10) HE9) -Provide the asset identification code assigned by the independent system operator (ISO) and the ISO Project ID number related to your system access service request, if available. - HE10) HE10)-If the proposed hydro development is to be connected to the transmission system, provide a map with one or more conceptual layouts showing possible routes and general land locations for facilities that would be used to interconnect the proposed hydro development to the Alberta Interconnected Electric System.